uit-no/research-software.uit.no/content/about.md

 {{ div() }}

 Jørn Dietze is almost finished with a Ph.D in bioinformatics.
-He has experience with programming in Python, Julia, and a little bit of C and working with HPC systems.
+He is working with high-performance computing systems and has experience with programming in Python, Julia, and a little bit of C.
 He is part of [NRIS](https://documentation.sigma2.no/) at the University of Tromsø, Norway, and the
 [LUMI User Support Team](https://www.lumi-supercomputer.eu/).

 {{ enddiv() }}

 {{ enddiv() }}

+---

+**And you?** If you are interested in this work, please contact us.